GaelleMunsch/Semicontinuous/README.md

 ### Simulation.sh
 This file contains the R code used for simulations described in the paper.
 It includes the simulation of the genotypes, the model estimation (Compound Poisson-Gamma and Negative Binomial) and the number of significant tests.

+### Simulation_haplotypes.sh
+This file contains the R code used to obtain SNPs values from haplotypes frequencies.
+The first step is to simulate haplotypes (2 per individuals) then to obtain the diplotypes and finally the SNPs values using to construct the theorical haplotypes.